 Extension springs are most commonly formed with a closed coil configuration, where each coil is in contact with the adjacent coil.
 The "initial tension" in the extension spring body determines how tightly these coils will be held together.
-Manipulating the initial tension during spring design will help achieve the desired load requirements for a given application.
-Stress considerations are important with any spring design.
+Manipulating the initial tension during the design of custom extension springs will help achieve the desired load requirements for a given application.
+Stress considerations are important with any design of custom extension springs.
 The maximum recommended stress for extension springs with low initial tension requirements is easily calculated.
 Extension springs with high initial tension requirements cannot be adequately stress relieved and will require reductions in the maximum recommended stress.
 Sometimes special end hooks, swivel hooks, or plugs are used to improve the spring function.
 As an extension spring manufacturer, we can assist the client in design of these features, as required by the application.